How to Learn Linux: A Guide for Beginners

 We’ve only scratched the surface of what you should study when learning Linux.
 The operating system is so advanced that we cannot possibly list everything you need to know in one article.
 The above topics constitute the bulk of working with Linux, and learning them will give you a good sense of its fundamentals.

-Where to Learn Linux
+How to Learn Linux Online